 I shredded and burned my old journals a week later.
 I decided that the past should be let go and forgotten about.
 It was the best thing for me to do and since they contained all of the details of the abuse I had endured for so many years, I felt like it was the right thing to do as well.
 Although it’s been years, I didn’t think I could go on with the notion that all of it was still documented somewhere and take the risk of someone else reading it and burdening them with the details.

-Today, Angie and I live a much happier life by comparison; I write in my journal about daily vents, my fears and ideas, etc. The parts that are of little or no consequence get put on the website while everything else is only shared between the two of us.
+Today, I live a much happier life by comparison; I write in my journal about daily vents, my fears and ideas, etc. The parts that are of little or no consequence get put on the website while everything else is only shared between the two of us.
 Life is good, and I like it this way; even if I can’t express myself through poetry, I can still express myself in many other ways because my thoughts and words are powerful.